-- This problem is in NP: Guess a set of nodes and verify that it is independent and meets the count. - If a graph contains a triangle, any independent set can contain at most one node of the triangle. - We consider graphs whose nodes can be partitioned in m disjoint triangles. - If the special case is hard, the original problem must be at least as hard.
+- This problem is in NP: Guess a set of nodes and verify that it is independent and meets the count. - If a graph contains a triangle, any independent set can contain at most one node of the triangle. - We consider graphs whose nodes can be partitioned into m disjoint triangles. - If the special case is hard, the original problem must be at least as hard. - We will reduce 3sat to independent set.